How To Mount A TV On a Brick Wall In 6 Easy Steps

 1. Determine Your TV’s Ideal Placement

-The average wall-mounted TV will go as directly on the center of a wall as possible, but you may wish to put it in an atypical place.
-To get a TV as close to the center as possible, first measure the height, length, and width of the wall, then make a mark in the center of the wall.
-This is where the center of your TV mount will go, placing your TV as close to the center as possible.
+The average wall-mounted TV is attached to the center of the wall, but you may wish to put it in an atypical place.
+To get a TV as close to the center as possible, first measure the wall’s height, length, and width, then make a mark in the center of the wall.
+This is where the center of your TV mount will go.

 2. Drill Mount Holes